goinvo/goinvo.com-2018-old-features/README.md

 #### Developing a Feature Article
 1. Make a new `feature` branch by branching off of `develop`.
 The title of this branch should be in the format `feature-[feature description]`.
 2. Do all of your development and testing in your `feature-[feature description]` branch.
 You may upload to stage at any point.
-3. When you're done developing and have fully tested in your isolated branch, merge into `development`.
+3. When you're done developing and have fully tested in your isolated branch, merge into `develop`.
-4. Do more testing in the `development` branch.
+4. Do more testing in the `develop` branch.
 You may want to upload to stage to perform more testing.
-5. When you believe you're ready to push live, merge the `development` branch into the `master` branch.
+5. When you believe you're ready to push live, merge the `develop` branch into the `master` branch.
 This will upload to S3 automatically and your feature is now live.
-6. You can now delete your `feature-[feature description]` branch as its entire history is now in the `development` and `master` branches.
+6. You can now delete your `feature-[feature description]` branch as its entire history is now in the `develop` and `master` branches.

 #### Making a Quick Fix
 1. Make a new `hotfix` branch by branching off of `master`.
 The title of this branch should be in the format`hotfix-[hotfix description]`.
 2. Do all of your development and testing in your `hotfix-[hotfix description]` branch.
 You may want to upload to stage at any point.
 3. When you're done developing and have fully tested your fix (100% fully tested, we don't want bad code to go live), you will merge `hotfix-[hotfix description]` into `master` AND you will merge `hotfix-[hotfix description]` into `develop`.
-4. You can now delete your `hotfix-[hotfix description]` branch as its entire history is now in the `development` and `master` branches.
+4. You can now delete your `hotfix-[hotfix description]` branch as its entire history is now in the `develop` and `master` branches.

 ## Generate Static Site